Grant Road (South Mumbai, India): Overview

-Grant Road had a number of theatres until 2004, namely the Novelty Cinema (now apartments), Super Cinema, Apsara, Jamuna, Minerva, Royal Talkies, New Roshan Talkies, Nishat Cinema, Imperial Cinema, Alfred Theatre and Shalimar Cinema.
+Grant Road had a number of theatres until 2004, namely the Novelty Cinema (now apartments), Super Cinema, Apsara, Jamuna, Minerva, Royal Talkies, New Roshan Talkies, Nishat Cinema, Naaz Cinema, Imperial Cinema, Krishna Cinema, Alfred Theatre and Shalimar Cinema.

-The Zoroastrian Shoppe near Cama Baug and the Appo Menes and Company are one of the oldest surviving Zoroastrian shops of the city which caters to the traditional weaving of Sudreh Kasti and other religious items to the Zoroastrian Community of the Bombay City.
+The Zoroastrian Shoppe near Cama Baug and the Appo Menes and Company are one of the oldest surviving Zoroastrian shops in the city which caters to the traditional weaving of Sudreh Kasti and other religious items to the Zoroastrian Community of Bombay City.

-The Grant Road Skywalk is the latest and the most iconic addition to the skywalks of Mumbai due to its round architecture.
+The Grant Road Skywalk is the latest addition to the skywalks of Mumbai due to its round architecture.

-Grant Road is also for its Irani Cafes like the B'Merwan and the Persian Bakery & Stores at Balaram Street.
-The Sheetal Store on Malauna Shaukatali Road is the one of the oldest surviving saree store in this area.
+Grant Road is also known for its Irani Cafes like the B'Merwan and the Persian Bakery & Stores at Balaram Street.

+The Sheetal Store on Malauna Shaukatali Road is one of the oldest surviving saree stores in this area.